pomdtr/sunbeam/docs/developer-guide/examples/devdocs.md

 sunbeam run ./sunbeam-devdocs search-entries --docset=go
 ```

-If you run the `search-entries` command without providing the `docset` parameter, a form will will be shown for you to fill the missing parameters.

 If we want to be able to go from the docsets list to the entries list, we can add `run` action to the docsets list:

 ```sh